 Ours is the perfect middleground for fostering initiatives to be scaled up to the global level and vice versa: it’s a place where fractal can go viral and where ideas get transformed into projects where real boots on the ground head out into the community.
 We launched the Learning Planet initiative with UNESCO in 2020.
 At its inception, we envisioned a long-term initiative that would bring engaged and driven people and organisations from all around the world into a global community with one another.
 From there, the possibilities are endless.
 The first order of business is celebration: of education, educational experiences, and to continued learning.
 But we certainly hope it doesn’t end there.

-We have a lot of hope for the initiative: we’ve already encountered so much enthusiasm and exchange between partners and members.
+We have a lot of hope for the initiative: we’ve already encountered so much enthusiasm, exchange and celebration between partners and members.
 Our major focus is making sure the voice of the youth is heard loud and clear, so we’ll be organizing group reflections and committees using “what if” questions to add fresh and crucial ideas to the mix.

 To get to where we want to go, we need to be able to dream big together, which we can only do if we have a way of sharing with one another.
 Collaborate and celebrate with us at the #LearningPlanet Festival from the 22nd to the 29th of January 2022 and see how you can contribute to shaping education for the future of our planet.